Logo

 In 2010, Simon Armitage walked the 264-mile Pennine Way, walking south from Scotland to Derbyshire.

-In 2020 and 2021 Simon Armitage produced a podcast, The Poet Laureate Has Gone to His Shed, broadcast on BBC Radio 4, in which, while working on the medieval poem The Owl and the Nightingale, he invited a series of 20 guests to come and talk to him in his garden writing-shed; a third series began in 2023.
+In 2020 and 2021 Simon Armitage produced a podcast, The Poet Laureate Has Gone to His Shed, broadcast on BBC Radio 4, in which, while working on the medieval poem The Owl and the Nightingale, he invited a series of 20 guests to come and talk to him in his garden writing-shed; a third series of eight episodes was broadcast in 2023.

 Simon Armitage then married radio producer Sue Roberts; they have a daughter, Emmeline, born in 2000.